EthanGilles/job-scraper/README.md

 and metrics, enabling users to track scrapes and view company-specific listings in a clean, interactive interface.

+Currently I have this application deployed on my Kubernetes homelab.
+All of my [deployment manifests](https://github.com/EthanGilles/kube-homelab/tree/main/clusters/home/apps/jobwatch) are managed by FluxCD.
+In my cluster, JobWatch is monitored by Prometheus using a ServiceMonitor.
+A Grafana dashboard for this application is a WIP.

 ---
 ## Features
 **Scraper**